Blanus

-Five extant species are currently known.
+Four to seven extant species are currently known.
 The relationships of Blanus to other worm-lizards are not clear.
 The genus was formerly included in the Amphisbaenidae.
 More recent analyses suggest that blanids are more primitive, and are either related to Bipes or represent an even more ancient lineage.

 A number of fossils from Europe have been referred either to Blanus or to the Blanidae.

 Species

 The genus contains the following species: